- Date of birth

 - Heppenheim, Germany

-After a difficult year, and a slump by his own high standards, with Red Bull in 2014, the four-time champion German driver bounced back in his maiden season with Ferrari last year.
-He outscored his Ferrari team-mate Kimi Raikkonen by 128 points and registered three victories in a season dominated by the mighty Mercedes team – a feat to be respected.
+Is this a make-or-break year for the four-time champion?
+After a difficult year, and a slump by his own high standards, with Red Bull Racing in 2014, the German driver bounced back in his maiden season with Ferrari, registering three wins in a season dominated by the mighty Mercedes team, only to suffer another slump with the Scuderia last year (2016).

-Fast, competitive, technical and likeable, Vettel has a quirky sense of humour and near-perfect grasp of English – and he is rapidly adding his own version of Italian to his talents as he builds a strong relationship with the Scuderia and their fans.
+Fast, competitive, technical and likeable, Vettel has a quirky sense of humour and near-perfect grasp of English – and he has adding his own version of Italian to his talents as he builds a strong relationship with the Scuderia and their fans.

 Having swept to four successive drivers’ world titles and re-set the record books as the youngest pole-sitter, race winner and champion in F1’s history, he had established his place among the greats before switching to Ferrari.